4 tips for building out accelerated learning programs in your district

 Learning acceleration strategies may look a bit different for students in primary, middle, or high school.

-Accelerated learning in elementary school
+Accelerated learning programs for elementary schools

 Providing students with a supportive environment can be crucial for young learners.
 A Chalkbeat article about how schools have implemented accelerated learning highlighted the creation of after-school “acceleration groups” at a school in Indiana.
 There, students can review concepts from the previous year as needed.
 For example, the learners might focus on multiplying single-digit numbers after school while learning about two-digit multiplication during the school day.

-Accelerated learning in middle school
+Accelerated learning programs for middle schools

 In the middle grades, it’s especially vital that the scope of accelerated learning programs encompasses subjects beyond the core content areas of math and ELA.
 In particular, Mark Schneider, director of the Institute of Education Sciences, underscored how important it is to gain science skills in middle school to pave the way for later STEM education.
 That’s why the institute included a middle grades science challenge among the learning acceleration competitions announced in December 2021.

-Accelerated learning in high school and beyond
+Accelerated learning programs for high schools and beyond

 2. Tailor approaches to targeted subjects

 As we’ve mentioned, learning acceleration strategies should be used to ensure students make sustained progress in a wide range of subjects.
-Here, we’ll focus on strategies that support a couple of core subjects.
+Here, we’ll focus on instructional strategies that support a couple of core subjects.